Skip to main content

 Runs in: Inside your app process

-z4j-brain AGPL v3
+z4j AGPL v3

 FastAPI backend + React dashboard